NeuroTechX/bci-workshop/INSTRUCTIONS.md

 Depending on your OS and hardware, you might need to repeat this command a few times before the connection is established.

-Once the stream is up and running, you can test the stream by calling the following in another terminal:
+Once the stream is up and running, you can test the stream by calling the following in another terminal (make sure to `cd` to the right directory first as above):

 ```python lsl-viewer.py```